Published on | by40

 Best “shoe” slipper: Stegmann Original 108 clog.
 If you’re a Stegmann owner, I don’t need to sell you on their excellent support (including metatarsal pad), generous toe box and overall comfort – you understand.
 If you’re new to the brand, read Kirsten’s review for more information on this wonderful European brand.

 Based on personal experience, the Stegmann cork and latex midsole with enhanced arch support and deep heel cup is just what my feet need to absorb the shock of wood floors while keeping plantar fasciitis flares to a minimum.
 The rubber traction sole allows me to walk confidently outside to bring the trash cans in or even venture out on a quick grocery run.

 If plush cushioning is what you’re after, you may want to consider one of our other recommendations.
 While the cork midsole is shock absorbing, there’s a sturdy feel to these slipper shoes.
 Available in sizes 6-11 from StegmannUSA.com.

 Best slipper for Birkenstock lovers: Birkenstock Zermatt Shearling

 Yes, you can wear your favorite Birkenstock Arizonas all winter long with a pair of cozy socks OR you can slip into a pair of closed-toe snuggly Birkenstock slippers!
 The Zermatt features a removable shearling-lined cork-latex footbed that supports the arches while keeping feet warm.
 A nice, wide toe box accommodates bunions or wider forefoot.
 A non-slip rubber outsole lets you pad around the house quietly but safely.
 Good news!
-The Birkenstock Zermatt is available in euro sizes 36-46 (!), narrow and regular widths for $99.95 from Zappos.
+The Birkenstock Zermatt is available in euro sizes 36-46 (!), narrow and regular widths for $99.95 from Zappos and Nordstrom.